pip-services/pip-services-docs/content/en/python/rpc/test/test_commandable_http_client.md

 ### Description

-The TestCommandableHttpClient class allows you to create an HTTP client for automated testing.
+The TestCommandableHttpClient class allows you to create a commandable HTTP client for automated testing.

 ### Constructors
 Creates a new instance of the TestCommandableHttpClient class.